-Green’s work can be found widely in public collections around the world, including: Art in Embassies Collection, US Department of State); Courtauld Institute of Art, London; Edinburgh College of Art, UK; The Faith Museum, Bishop Auckland, UK; Library of Congress, Washington DC; The Metropolitan Museum of Art, New York; UK Government Art Collection; Obama Presidential Center, Chicago; and Smithsonian National Portrait Gallery—Smithsonian Institute, Washington DC.
+Green’s work can be found widely in public collections around the world, including: Art in Embassies Collection, US Department of State; Courtauld Institute of Art, London; Edinburgh College of Art, UK; The Faith Museum, Bishop Auckland, UK; Library of Congress, Washington DC; The Metropolitan Museum of Art, New York; UK Government Art Collection, London; Obama Presidential Center, Chicago; and Smithsonian National Portrait Gallery—Smithsonian Institute, Washington DC.

-2023 I Am Because We Are, Rhodes House, Oxford
+2023 I Am Because We Are, Rhodes House, Oxford, UK

 2015 Jealous Gallery, London